All Products

 This topic describes how to ship logs in Alibaba Cloud to a security information and event management (SIEM) system by using Splunk HTTP Event Collector (HEC).

-If a SIEM system, such as Splunk, is deployed in an on-premises environment, no ports are open for security purposes.
-This prevents access to the SIEM system from an external environment.
+If a SIEM system, such as Splunk, is deployed in an on-premises environment, no ports are open.
+This prevents access to the SIEM system from an external environment and ensures the security of the SIEM system.

 Note

-Code examples in this topic are used for reference only.
-For more information about the latest code examples, visit GitHub or GitHub (applicable to the Logstore that has multiple data sources).
+In this topic, the sample configuration code is provided only for reference.
+For more information about the latest sample code, visit GitHub or GitHub (applicable to a Logstore that has multiple data sources).

 Shipping process